oehf/ipf-docs/_pages/ihe/hl7v3/hl7v3Translators.md

 ### Configuring the Mapping Service

 For translation of PIX Feed and PDQ messages, the IPF [Mapping Service] must be activated and configured to use the mapping provided by IPF (which can be accessed as a classpath resource).
-Here is a snippet of Spring-based configuration:
+Here is a snippet of a Spring XML configuration:

 ```
 <bean id="mappingService" class="org.openehealth.ipf.commons.spring.map.SpringBidiMappingService">